sscollis/npot/test/confpc/README.md

    that you need to use the `-ms` option when running `npot`
 4. `./run.sh`

-Note that to converge this it is helpful to restart with several different values of `sigma`
+Note that to enhanse convergence, this script restarts with several different values of `sigma`

 ### Visualization